 How will we use the money if the project is successfully funded?

+One-hundred percent of the money from crowdfunding will be put into the production of the film.
 For the production of our film we have received support from the Hamburg Film Fund, but since the current budget does not suffice to truly make this film a reality, we are seeking your help!
 The money will be used to provide transport, accommodation and basic necessities to the crew during shooting of the film.
 Furthermore, we are in need of financing to rent camera and sound related equipment.
 Every cent exceeding the requested goal will be applied to offset post-production costs.
 That means quality sound mixing, editing, audio recording, subtitles in multiple languages and much more!

 Who are the people behind the project?